About the Arnhem Space Centre

 The First Launch: NASA

-- The first of three NASA launches in this campaign will take place in the late evening of 26th June 2022 and the rocket will be visible to the local community immediately after lift off – and weather permitting observers will be able to track the rocket into the upper reaches of earth’s atmosphere.
+- The first of three NASA launches in this campaign took place in the late evening of 26th June 2022 and the rocket was visible to the local community immediately after lift off.

-- For safety reason no public viewing of the rocket launching from the ASC for close proximity will be possible.
+- For safety reason no public viewing of the remaining rockets launching from the ASC for close proximity will be possible.

-- The three NASA Black Brant IX rocket launches/missions will be for scientific experimental purposes for the Universities of Colorado and Wisconsin.
+- The three NASA Black Brant IX rocket launches/missions are for scientific experimental purposes for the Universities of Colorado and Wisconsin.

-- The first mission, targeted for the night of June 26, is the X-ray Quatum Calorimeter or XQC, from the University of Wisonsin.
+- The first mission was the X-ray Quatum Calorimeter or XQC, from the University of Wisonsin.
 The night sky glows with X-ray light coming from all directions.
 Much of this X-ray light is produced by the interstellar medium, which includes hot gases filling the space between the stars.
-The unique X-ray detectors on this mission, cooled to a frigid one-twentieth of a degree above absolute zero, will measure the arriving X-rays with unprecedented precision to better understand the interstellar medium and its influence on the structure and evolution of galaxies and stars.
+The unique X-ray detectors on this mission, cooled to a frigid one-twentieth of a degree above absolute zero, measured the arriving X-rays with unprecedented precision to better understand the interstellar medium and its influence on the structure and evolution of galaxies and stars.

-- About 60 NASA personnel will travel from NASA’s Wallops Flight Facility to support the campaign.
-An additional 15 science team members will also arrive at the Arnhem Space Centre in June.
+- About 60 NASA personnel have travelled from NASA’s Wallops Flight Facility to support the campaign.
+An additional 15 science team members arrived at the Arnhem Space Centre in June.

 - The second mission is for Suborbital Imaging Spectrograph for Transition region Irradiance from Nearby Exoplanet host stars, or SISTINE, from the University of Colorado Boulder.
 Targeted for launch on July 4, SISTINE will study how ultraviolet light from stars affects the atmospheres of the planets around them, including the gases thought to be signs of life.